ElissaWesterheim/PythonProject/README.md

 # PythonProject
 My work was the ANN.
 I have included the explanation of the ANN below from our coursework.
 I did not create any of the rest of the code in this workbook and thus will not be including any explanation of those parts.
+Please note the ANN portion of the notebook is at the very END.

 --The Following is an excerpt.--
 ## ANN